-The most ideal setting is to run your display at around twenty percent.
+The ideal setting is to run your display at around twenty percent.
 It may appear awfully dim than usual, but you will surely boost the battery life of your Mac significantly.
-If you have a touchbar, just look for the Display icon then drag until the indicator shows that you are already around twenty percent.
+If you have a touch bar, look for the Display icon, then drag until the indicator shows that you are already around twenty percent.
 If you don’t have this function, find the Display icon and then drag the brightness slider until you reach twenty percent.

-It is true that backlit keyboards help while typing in the dark.
+Backlit keyboards indeed help while typing in the dark.
 However, it can drastically drain your battery life too.
 To avoid this, you can set your keyboard backlights to turn off automatically after a long period of inactivity.
 Just go to System Preferences + Keyboard.
-Once you are on the Keyboard tab, you can select the Turn keyboard backlight off after _______ of inactivity.
+Once you are on the Keyboard tab, you can select the Turn keyboard backlight off after certain minutes of inactivity.
 The range to choose from goes around 5 seconds to 5 minutes.